rgbkrk/lru-key-store/README.md

 Cache secrets (API keys, passwords) per user without storing them in plaintext, rotating out the least recently used.

 Entries are rotated out using the [Least Recently Used](http://en.wikipedia.org/wiki/Cache_algorithms#LRU) cache algorithm.
-Under the hood, we're using [hashicorp/golang-lru](https://github.com/hashicorp/golang-lru) as a thread safe fixed-size cache and mapping `user -> HMAC-SHA(user secret)`.
+Under the hood, we're using [hashicorp/golang-lru](https://github.com/hashicorp/golang-lru) as a thread safe fixed-size cache.
+This maps `user -> HMAC-SHA(user secret)`.
 The secret key for the HMAC-SHA is initialized per LRU Key Store.

 ## High level usage